-When you prepare the I-539 application, you will have to consider the fact that you are required to be maintaining your B-2 visitor status at the time of application.
+When preparing the I-539 application, consider the fact that you are required to be maintaining your B-2 visitor status at the time of application.
 USCIS will also look for evidence of your intent when you entered the United States to ensure that it was consistent with the purpose of the B-2 visa.
 Include any evidence that you have to counter its supposition about your preconceived intent.

 Form more on the form and process, see Applying for an Extension of a U.S. Visa or Change of Status.